blin/ponish/manual/part-1-lesson-3.md

 ![](./original-images/037.png)

+EDITOR NOTE: the "success" example in the original implies that the starting point of the S-S symbol is at the bottom of the circle, drawing S-S from the bottom requires one and a half circle-strokes and one line-stroke or one circle-stroke and two line-strokes (one up and one down).
+"No wrong spelling", so I consider S-S starting point to be at the top of the circle.

 ## Prefixes and suffixes

 And here is the next part of lesson 3: Pre, and suffixes.
 Nothing much to